JaddotWuzHere/TheContinuum/content/en/Continuum Physics/index.md

 ## Introduction
 ---
 ### The Continuum
-The Continuum is the unified field framework that constitutes all existence, encompassing every **[[Domain|domain]]** of reality within a single, coherent manifold.
+The Continuum is the unified field framework that constitutes all existence, encompassing every **[[en/Continuum Physics/Domain|domain]]** of reality within a single, coherent manifold.
 It is not a separate dimension, but the substrate from which all dimensions, energies, and fields arise.
 Every known domain represents a distinct manifestation of the Continuum’s underlying structure.
 These domains differ in composition and behavior, yet remain inseparably linked through shared energetic and geometric foundations.

 Within the Continuum, each domain constitutes a self consistent field system characterized by its own energy form, constants, and coupling behavior.
 Energy and information can transfer between domains, but no process can violate the invariants that preserve the Continuum’s total balance.